Anomaly Detection in Offshore Open Radio Access Network Using Long Short-Term Memory Models on a Novel Artificial Intelligence-Driven Cloud-Native Data Platform: The proposed solution

 Network anomaly detection or prediction is a complicated task.
 Anomalies are referred to as patterns in data that do not conform to a well-defined characteristic of normal patterns.
 Anomalies can be classified into three types: (1) point anomaly can be considered as a particular data instance deviation from the normal pattern of the dataset; (2) contextual anomaly is defined when a data instance behaves anomalously in a particular context; (3) collective anomaly happens when a collection of similar data instances behave anomalously with respect to the entire dataset, the group of data instances is termed a collective anomaly~\cite{AHMED201619}.
-Existing anomaly detection methods include NN, support vector machine or rule-based classification, statistical signal process method and clustering.
-In this case, the prediction task is based on the historical records of network states and automated actions, so it can be regarded as a point anomaly issue, and NN is the preferred method.
-Moreover, to exploit the temporal correlations of the historical samples, the LSTM is the selected learning model.
+Existing anomaly detection methods include NN, support vector machine or rule-based classification, statistical signal process method and clustering. \Ahmad{In the case of the offshore O-RAN deployment studied in this work, the prediction task involves detecting abnormal behavior in modem connectivity based on historical telemetry and operational data.
+These anomalies are best characterized as point anomalies, as they are typically reflected in sudden shifts in performance indicators such as RSRP, RSRQ, latency, and signal quality.
+Given the temporal nature of these patterns and the necessity of capturing sequential dependencies in the data, LSTM networks were selected as the most suitable model.
+LSTM architectures are well-suited for modeling time-series data with complex temporal dynamics, allowing the system to identify early signs of degradation that precede connectivity loss.
+The choice of LSTM aligns with the objective of the platform to provide real-time, proactive anomaly detection within a streaming data environment.
+This integration enables the model to not only identify anomalous conditions but also trigger automated corrective actions with minimal latency, improving the resilience of the O-RAN deployment.}